michabre/cf7-email-filter/README.md

-# CF7 Email Filter
+# CF7 Email Domain Filter

-Email validation extension for Contact Form 7 that allows you to exclude email services submitted through a form.
+An add-on plugin for Contact Form 7 which allows you to exclude email domains submitted through a form.

 ## Description

-TODO
+The purpose of this Contact Form 7 add-on plugin is to minimize form submissions from questionable email addresses.
+Spammers and spambots often use free email services when completing forms.
+If they can surpass security measures like honey pot or CAPTCHA, they can successfully complete a form submission.
+This will fill your mailbox with junk and useless messages with the intent of wasting your time or getting you to click something potentially malicious.

+This WordPress plugin allows you to define a list of blocked email domains, select which forms you want validated and display a warning message for the User to input a different email address.

 ## Getting Started

 ### Installing

-1. Download the plugin.
+1. Download the plugin
-2. Upload the cf7-email-filter folder to your site's wp-content/plugins directory.
+2. Upload the cf7-email-filter folder to your site's wp-content/plugins directory
-3. Activate the plugin in the WordPress Admin Panel.
+3. Activate the plugin in the WordPress Admin Panel
-4. In the Admin Panel, go to Contact->Email Filter or Settings->CF7 Email Filter.
+4. In the Admin Panel, go to Contact->Email Filter or Settings->CF7 Email Filter
-5. Verify/update the **List of Blocked Emails**, add a custom **Warning Message**, and choose which Contact Form 7 Forms you want the validation activated.
+5. Verify/update the **List of Blocked Emails**, add a custom **Warning Message**, and choose which Contact Form 7 Forms you want the validation activated

+## For Developers

 ### Running PHPUnit Tests